andreas-grimm/GD-BASIC/doc/DeveloperDoc.md

 Limitations of the current implementation:
 * As the comments commands `REM` and `'` are not reflected in the executables, those commands can not be justed as targets for a jump.
-The current functionality needs to be extended in such a way that if the target line is not found in the reference list in `LineNumberStatement`, then the flow needs to find the command with the next higher statement / token / source line number. [link](https://gricom.atlassian.net/browse/BASIC-58)
+The current functionality needs to be extended in such a way that if the target line is not found in the reference list in `LineNumberXRef`, then the flow needs to find the command with the next higher statement / token / source line number. [link](https://gricom.atlassian.net/browse/BASIC-58)
 * The performance of the retrieval of the BASIC source line is non-optimal and should be improved.